 But the question is, when given this chance: How well are we able to recognize our freedom every day, and if we see it, how well are we able to find our dream, our inspiration, and of course, how strongly do we believe in ourselves?

 - The first step is to acknowledge our freedom.
-Not only at the beginning of 2018, or after our studies finish, but every day.
-Nobody ever should be able to make us do anything we don’t really want.
+Not only at the beginning of 2018, or after our studies, but every day.
+Nobody should ever be able to make us do anything we don’t really want.
 But of course, you say.
-But the hardest part in this scenario is to know what we don’t want.
-For example, after my Web Development course, everyone suggested me to go find a job in Berlin and get some practise with my skills.
-And it does make sense, its a smart thing to do, so for a while I did look for jobs.
+However, the hardest part in this scenario is to know what we don’t want.
+For example, after my Web Development course, everyone suggested to go find a job in Berlin and get some practise with my skills.
+And it does make sense, it’s a smart thing to do, so for a while I did look for jobs.
 Hell, I even got offers.
 But something didn’t want to go to these interviews.
 And when I took the time to reflect, I knew it was not what I wanted to do.
 I didn’t take the course to go back to working full time, I took the course to get out of the treadmill.
-And so I threw the jobs over board and went to step 2.
+And so I threw the jobs overboard and went to step 2.

 - Third step: Believe in yourself.
 This may well be the hardest part of the process.
 Most of our parents do not teach us self-confindence, neither did our teachers or friends.
 At least in my case.
 My self-confidence is purely self-developed over the last two decades.
 And if you haven’t done so, it is good to start now!
 Because like I mentioned above, it is very easy for our mind to put limitations onto ourselves.
 And limitations are simply lies.
 The only limitations we have are the ones we set ourselves (and, I guess, the natural laws).
 You can find plenty of examples of people in the world that became very successful in a certain area despite having an obvious disadvantage or physical limitation, for example I have seen a drummer without hands.
 Or have a look at Stephen Hawking, he can’t even move his body but writes bestseller books and is one of the most famous scientists in the world.
 So you better start going for what makes you feel good, and what you are good at, rather then what you think you should do.
 Jim Carrey said once: